TonyPhipps/tech-notes/3dprinting_fdm.md

 - Typical with under-temp PETG.
 Increase by 5deg celcius and try again.

 ## Gaps after Retraction
+- Visible as under-extrusion at the start of a line.
+- Raise Linear Advance (LA) value in increments of .5.
+- Consider also whether the extrusion multiplier may be too high.

+## Gaps after Deretraction
+- Visible as under-extrusion at the start of a line.
 - Lower Linear Advance (LA) value in increments of .5.

-## Gaps after Deretraction
-- Raise Linear Advance (LA) value in increments of .5.
+- Consider also whether the extrusion multiplier may be too low.

 ## Small Parts Detaching Mid-Print
 Like miniature figures with small surface area touching the bed... going